Salt Water Salt Water — Do Salt Water Pools Use Chlorine? The Complete Truth

 The Direct Answer

-Yes, salt water pools absolutely DO use chlorine.
+Good news: understanding salt water pool chlorine systems is solidly DIY territory—no expensive pool technician needed to decode this common misconception.
 This is one of the most common misconceptions about salt water pools.
 The key difference is that salt water pools generate their own chlorine through a process called electrolysis, rather than adding chlorine directly to the pool.

 How Salt Water Pools Create Chlorine